Diverse cacti at Arizona Desert Sonora Museum in Tucson

 Check Groupon for deals.
 Recent deals have included 2 adult tickets for just 25 bucks!

 Arrive right at opening.
-This will give you some time to walk the grounds without the intense sun shining in your face.
+This will give you some time to walk the grounds without the unrelenting sun shining in your face.
 Plus, this is the best time to see the cats!
 As another bonus, it will be less crowded.

 Wear comfortable shoes.
 There are several miles of trails here so you will want to dress comfortably.
 I also recommend workout clothes as you will be sweating!
 With 2 miles of trails in the intense sun, it feels more like an exercise session than a typical museum visit.